yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_config_ps.md

 **Account creation failure (optional)**
 : Click the browse button, and select an optional policy that is invoked when an attempt to register a new account with API Manager has failed.

 API Manager provides sample external identity provider configuration.
-For more details, see [Configure external identity providers](/docs/apimgr_admin/api_mgmt_config_external/).
+For more details, see [Configure external LDAP identity providers](/docs/apimgr_admin/api_mgmt_config_external/).

 The **Identity Provider** settings are used only to configure integration of API Manager with external user repositories.
 All other API Manager data is stored using a Key Property Store (KPS) in an Apache Cassandra cluster.
 For more details, see the [API Gateway Key Property Store User Guide](/bundle/APIGateway_77_KPSUserGuide_allOS_en_HTML5).